atiliomf/atiliomf.github.io/_posts/2024-08-24-unexpectedmusic.md

 Unexpected Music - An inspiring collection of musical tools!

-Understand the fundaments of music, develop your musical ear, intuitively play and create melodies wherever you are, explore scales and chord progressions, improve your singing, tread new musical paths...
+Understand the fundaments of music, develop your musical ear, play and create melodies - intuitively and wherever you are, explore scales and chord progressions, improve your singing or playing, tread new musical paths...

 Unexpected Music is invaluable for anybody interested in making music, from the complete beginner to the seasoned musician.
 It includes: